kayakr/iiif-workshop-new/content/image-api/images-in-html.md

 <img src="babel.jpg">
 ```

-Or here's a full URL the the image.
+Or here's a full URL for the image.

 ```html
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Pieter_Bruegel_the_Elder_-_The_Tower_of_Babel_%28Rotterdam%29_-_Google_Art_Project.jpg/598px-Pieter_Bruegel_the_Elder_-_The_Tower_of_Babel_%28Rotterdam%29_-_Google_Art_Project.jpg">